 - 100g rolled oats

-- 50g ground flaxseed (if you can’t find flaxseeds, sunflower seeds are fine)
+- 50g ground flaxseed (Try Prewett’s Organic Premium Ground Flaxseed 175 g).
+If you can’t find flaxseeds, sunflower seeds are fine)

 - In a food processor, mix the ground almonds, drained dates, bananas and flaxseeds and mix on high.
 The mixture should be nice and thick.